TingChiehLin/marvel-hero/README.md

-# Scroll Animation with React
+# Marvel-Hero

-This application is aimed for scroll-animaiton including parallax and cool animation.
+This application is aimed for scroll-animaiton including parallax and cool animation 😎

 ## Technical use